MinShiu/Xray-Weapon-Detector/README.md

   <li> mxnet == 1.2.1 </li>
   <li> numpy >= 1.14.6 </li>
 </ul>
-Do pip install <package> if missing.
+Do pip install <package> if any of them is missing.

 ## Annotation